Theory, Analysis, and Best Practices for Sigmoid Self-Attention: Experiments

 \subsection{Autoregressive Large Language Modeling}

 \newcolumntype{R}[2]{ >{\adjustbox{angle=#1,lap=\width-(#2)}\bgroup} l <{\egroup} } \rotdiag{\multicolumn{1}{R{30}{1em}}}

-We initially iterated at the 85M scale, as it served as a proxy for larger scale training.
-Our findings show that: i) attention bias is required for stability, which can be learnable, but setting it to $-\log(n)$, where $n$ is the maximum training sequence length of 4096, works well and is faster; ii) RoPE is more challenging to stabilize; iii) the final setting exhibits smooth loss curves, but still shows gradient norm fluctuations.
-We then turn our attention to validating $\sigmoidattn$ at scale.
+We train all models using the Llama2 recipe \citep{touvron2023llama} (with ALiBi instead of RoPE) and the RedPajama \citep{together2023redpajama} dataset in JAX without \textsc{FlashAttention} using the AXLearn framework\footnote{https://github.com/apple/axlearn} (\cref{sec:llm_appendix} for detailed hyper-parameters).
+Initial experiments at 85M parameters established basic stability requirements (\cref{fig:85m_4k_nll}), with attention bias $b = -\log(n)$ (n = 4096) providing effective results.
+At 1B n = 2048 scale with $b = -\log(n)$, $\sigmoidattn$ matches the train NLL (\cref{fig:summary_nll}) and evaluation results of $\softmaxattn$ (\cref{tab:lm_results} top row) while improving throughput by \textbf{1.12}$\mathbf{\times}$.

-We train a 1B language model using the Llama2 \citep{touvron2023llama} recipe with ALiBi instead of RoPE positional embedding, and the RedPajama \citep{together2023redpajama} dataset (see \cref{sec:llm_appendix}).
-At sequence length 4096, $\sigmoidattn$ achieves a \textbf{1.23}$\mathbf{\times}$ step-time improvement over $\softmaxattn$ in JAX without \textsc{FlashAttention} (\cref{tab:lm_results}).
-All LLMs are trained using the AXLearn framework, which include the recipe and $\sigmoidattn$ implementation.\footnote{https://github.com/apple/axlearn}
+At the 1B n = 4096 scale, using just $b = -\log(n)$ we observe a \textbf{1.25}$\mathbf{\times}$ speedup; however, slight instabilities prevent $\sigmoidattn$ from matching the strong performance of $\softmaxattn$ (\cref{tab:lm_results} second row).
+We address these issues through hybrid-norm, an extra normalization layer applied on the output of the attention operation ($x + \text{norm}(\sigma(\mQ\mK^T / \sqrt{d_{qk}})\mV$, more details in \cref{sec:llm_appendix,sec:practioners_guide}).
+With hybrid-norm, $\sigmoidattn$ matches the train NLL and slightly outperforms $\softmaxattn$ on English evaluation results (50.2\% vs. 49.4\% -- \cref{tab:lm_results} third row).
+In \cref{app:norm_structure} we ablate various design choices at 1B scale, including norm structures, position embedding techniques, and attention bias configurations.

-$\softmaxattn$ and $\sigmoidattn$ have matching train and validation NLL at 85M (\cref{fig:85m_4k_nll}) and at 1B scale when using 2048 sequence length (\cref{fig:summary_nll}).
-However, a slight disparity is observed at 1B scale when using 4096 sequence length, which we leave for future investigation (more details in \cref{sec:llm_appendix}).
+At 7B n = 4096, $\sigmoidattn$ with hybrid-norm demonstrates compelling advantages compared to $\softmaxattn$ with hybrid-norm: it matches the train NLL of $\softmaxattn$ (\cref{fig:summary_nll}), while delivering a \textbf{1.13}$\mathbf{\times}$ speedup (\cref{tab:lm_results} bottom row).
+The model shows marginal improvements on challenging tasks, including both reasoning (ARC-Challenge: 40.5\% vs 39.9\%) and knowledge retrieval (TriviaQA: 39.5\% vs 37.7\%), with better average performance across all benchmarks (59.6\% vs 59.0\%).
+These results establish SigmoidAttn with hybrid-norm as an efficient alternative for large-scale language modeling.